-Messy Church USA is a newly formed nonprofit 501c3 corporation.
-Messy Church USA has been formed to provide an organizational structure to support the health, growth, and sustainability of local Messy Churches in the USA.
+Messy Church USA equips local Messy Churches to start, sustain and connect .
+We are a nonprofit 501c3 corporation that is the home for the global Messy Church movement in the USA.
+Messy Church USA provides an organizational structure to support the health, growth, and sustainability of local Messy Churches.
 In addition, Messy Church USA will assist individual Messy Churches to become an integrated part of the larger national and global network of Messy Churches.

 Messy Church USA is affiliated with the international Messy Church movement, whose home is with the Bible Reading Fellowship (BRF), a Christian charity based in Oxfordshire, UK.
 For more information on the work of BRF.
 You can read more about BRF here.

 As an affiliate of the international Messy Church movement, a guiding principle for Messy Church USA is that a local Messy Church is not a stepping stone into an existing congregation, nor is it a church plant, but it is a congregation in its own right.
 Messy Church is ecumenical and seeks to work with all Christian churches.

 - We want to make disciples of Jesus through faith formation.

 - The people in our communities who don’t belong to church would enjoy the experience of coming to a Messy Church.

 - We want to share the love of God in Jesus in a way that’s as accessible as possible to families of all shapes and sizes.